 - Research tools can provide data on sales volume and pricing, either estimated or actual.

-And that is probably the “killer feature” for market research tools: accurate sales data.
+And that is probably the “killer feature” for product discovery tools: accurate sales data.
 Amazon and eBay have an amazingly broad selection of products, so there’s every chance that a product you are considering is already being sold.
 There’s no better indicator of how many you could sell than how many have been sold in the past.

 Unless you have deep pockets, good sales data is hard to come by.
 We use Terapeak for historical eBay data, as well as Amazon’s best sellers lists and the Google Shopping Assortment Report – a list of the most popular products in your category that you aren’t advertising yourself.